GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

 9. When using "unsigned" variable types (UInt, ULong, etc.), what compatibility issues may arise with Java APIs?
 What can be done to address these issues?

+    Many Java APIs work with signed variables and do not directly accept unsigned variables.
+In such cases, we may need to convert unsigned variables to signed variables before using them.

 ### Type Conversion

 1. Explain the usage of the `is` and `!is` operators.